top of page

 Common recommendations include installing grab bars in bathrooms, improving lighting, rearranging furniture for better mobility, or adding ramps and non-slip surfaces.
 Therapists also train patients to navigate their environment confidently.

-This technique is particularly beneficial for older adults looking to age in place.
+This technique is particularly beneficial for seniors looking to age in place.

 Incorporating safety changes not only speeds recovery but also prevents future injuries.
 For those seeking occupational therapy in Santa Clarita, home safety is often a top priority.